jlawt154/samiranna-photography/README.md

-# shark_bytes
+# Samiranna_Photography
-Home for all projects made for Shark Bytes WBLA team.
+Home for the Samiranna Photograpy page made by the Shark Bytes WBLA team.